 The LORD brought Abraham and his descendants into an everlasting covenant relationship with Himself, granting them particular promises not given to any other nation.

 Included in the guarantees is a specific landmass, with an earthly, everlasting kingdom, ruled by the “KING OF KINGS, AND LORD OF LORDS.”
 The Lord Jesus Christ.

-“For unto us a child is born, unto us a son is given: and the government shall be upon his shoulder: and his name shall be called Wonderful, Counseller, The mighty God, The everlasting Father, The Prince of Peace.
+“For unto us a child is born, unto us a son is given: and the government shall be upon his shoulder: and his name shall be called Wonderful, Counsellor, The mighty God, The everlasting Father, The Prince of Peace.
 Of the increase of his government and peace there shall be no end, upon the throne of David, and upon his kingdom, to order it, and to establish it with judgment and with justice from henceforth even for ever.
-The zeal of the LORD of hosts will perform this.”
-(Isaiah 9:6-7)
+The zeal of the LORD of hosts will perform this” (Isaiah 9:6-7).

 The Scriptures also mention another class of people apart from Israel and the Church.
-The Gentiles comprise any non-Jewish people or nation; those outside the Jewish faith were referred to as aliens, heathen, pagans, uncircumcised, by the Jews.
+The Gentiles comprise any non-Jewish people or nation; those outside the Jewish faith were referred to as aliens, heathen, pagans, and uncircumcised by the Jews.

 Paul addressing Christian converts: “Wherefore remember, that ye being in time past Gentiles in the flesh, who are called Uncircumcision by that which is called the Circumcision in the flesh made by hands; That at that time ye were without Christ, being aliens from the commonwealth of Israel, and strangers from the covenants of promise, having no hope, and without God in the world…” (Eph.
 2:11-12).